 2) Target industry buzzwords

-Keywords are a fundamental aspect of search engine optimization (SEO), and most literature you can find on the subject will tell you that you need to employ some kind of keyword strategy to get found online.
+Keywords are a fundamental aspect of search engine optimization (SEO), and having a good keyword strategy can be key to getting found online.

 What are the key terms your target buyer would use to research information on your product or service?
 These are the words and phrases you should be sure to include in your posts.

-Try not to overdo it with repetition (overzealous use of individual keywords can penalize your page’s ranking), but do what you can to use the exact terminology someone searching for answers related to your offering would use.
+Try not to overdo it with repetition, and whatever you do, don't make it look forced.
+But do everything you can to use the exact terminology that your ideal customers would frame their searches around.
 Build your content around these ideas and make it interesting.

 3) Publish lots of great content